OGGM/oggm/docs/practicalities.rst

   and keep only the aggregated statistics files generated with the ``compile_`` tasks (see :ref:`api-io`).
-A typical workflow would be to start from pre-processed directories, do the run, aggregate the results, copy the aggregated files for long term storage, and delete the working directory.
+A typical workflow would be to start from pre-processed directories, do the run, aggregate the results, copy the aggregated files for long-term storage, and delete the working directory.
 - the method above does not allow to go back to a single glacier for plotting or restarting a run, or to have a more detailed look at the glacier geometry evolution.
 If you want to do these things, you'll need to